 Create a welcoming atmosphere

-In addition to maintaining the highest level of cleanliness in your treatment and changing rooms, you also want to create an atmosphere that sooths and helps clients relax.
+In addition to maintaining the highest level of cleanliness in your treatment and changing rooms, you also want to create an atmosphere that soothes and helps clients relax.
 When it comes to background music, find out what clients prefer.
-You also can add to the ambience of the room with aromatherapy candles or room sprays that can impact a client’s mood and enhance their sense of well-being.
+You also can add to the ambiance of the room with aromatherapy candles or room sprays that can impact a client’s mood and enhance their sense of well-being.

 Maintain the highest level of professionalism

 Professionalism starts with your appearance.
 You want to dress professionally and also keep the jewelry or fragrances you wear at a minimum.
-Your demeanor should be positive and pleasant; and avoid conversations about your personal problems or issues related to work.
+Your demeanor should be positive and pleasant and avoid conversations about your personal problems or issues related to work.

-The session is always about the client and providing an atmosphere where they feel safe, cared for and valued.
+The session is always about the client and providing an atmosphere where they feel safe, cared for, and valued.
 It doesn’t take much to have a bedside manner that conveys your care and concern.